 Hodgkin lymphoma is slightly more common in males than females in the UK.

 It can happen at any age.
 But it is most common between the ages of 20 to 40 and over the age of 75.

 Anyone whose immune system isn't working properly is more likely to develop Hodgkin lymphoma.
 The immune system fights disease.
 You may have low immunity if you:

 - have HIV (human immuno deficiency virus) or AIDS (acquired immuno deficiency syndrome)

 - were born with a rare medical syndrome that affects immunity

-- develop an auto immune condition, such as rheumatoid arthritis or systemic lupus erythematosus (SLE)
+- develop certain autoimmune conditions, such as rheumatoid arthritis or systemic lupus erythematosus (SLE)

-We don't know why there is an increased risk in people with auto immune disease.
-It may be due to the drugs people have to take or due to the immune conditions themselves.
-It may also be due to common factors that we don't yet know about that can cause both the auto immune conditions and Hodgkin lymphoma.
+We don't know why there is an increased risk in people with autoimmune disease.
+It may be due to the medicines people have to take or due to the immune conditions themselves.
+It may also be due to common factors that we don't yet know about that can cause both the autoimmune conditions and Hodgkin lymphoma.

 People who have had non-Hodgkin lymphoma (NHL) in the past have an increased risk of Hodgkin lymphoma.
 This may be due to the treatment they had for the NHL.

 Epstein Barr virus (EBV) is the virus that causes glandular fever (mononucleosis).
 Glandular fever is not a serious illness, although it can make people feel very unwell and may last a long time.
 People who have had glandular fever have an increased risk of Hodgkin lymphoma.